 The Texas State Aquarium’s Wildlife Rescue team, along with several Marine Stranding Network partners, engaged in a major sea turtle cold stunning rescue operation.
-From February 13 through February 23, 2021 the Aquarium admitted and cared for over 1,000 cold-stunned sea turtles and has already released over 950 sea turtles back into their natural habitat.
+From February 13 through February 23, 2021, the Aquarium admitted and cared for over 1,000 cold-stunned sea turtles and released over 950 sea turtles back into their natural habitat.
 This monumental undertaking marks a record for the Aquarium’s Wildlife Rescue Center.

 Upon the sea turtle’s arrival, the Wildlife Rescue Team assessed their health conditions and promptly started treatment for cold-stunning.
 About 900 of these sea turtles were housed in the Rescue Center’s largest heated seawater pool, where they gradually recovered to a healthy body temperature.
 The rest were still not strong enough to swim but were still closely monitored.
 Thanks to the skill and dedication of the Aquarium team, the vast majority of the cold-stunned sea turtles made a full recovery and were soon ready to be released.

 The term “cold stunning” refers to the hypothermic reaction that occurs when sea turtles are exposed to prolonged cold water temperatures.
 Initial symptoms include a decreased heart rate, decreased circulation, and lethargy, followed by shock, pneumonia and possibly death.

 Why are sea turtles affected by cold stunning?